jayantsahewal/GettingAndCleaningData/README.md

 * Appropriately labels the data set with descriptive activity names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-##### merged.txt
-  first dataset created which consists of a combination of the original test, training and subject data
-##### tidy.txt
-  tidy dataset created as the final step as mentioned above in the run_analysis.R description
-##### tidy_std_mean.txt
-  dataset which consists of above dataset but with only a subset of measures involving the mean or standard deviations.
-This is an OPTIONAL output of run_anlaysis.R.
-Please read the instructions in run_analysis.R to do so.
 ##### codebook.md
   the description of resulting datasets, variables, transformations etc.